4/5/21: Updated the seed order, shown at bottom of post.

 (Click on image to make it bigger.)

 In multiyear trials of various wheat varieties, Bolles has shown the highest potential to be sold as "food grade", as opposed to "feed grade".
 To find out if we've "made the grade", we'll have to harvest it, get it in a bin and then take samples to find out the test weight, protein, falling number, and vomotoxin levels.
-The price paid for food grade ($14/bushel) is about double that of feed grade.
+The price paid for food grade (~$11/bushel) is several dollars above that of feed grade.
 If we don't make the numbers needed, we'll sell the roughly 3600 bushels into the feed grade market.

 SabrEx® for Wheat and Cereals is a formulation of two (2) specific and carefully selected, patented proprietary strains of Trichoderma.
 The Trichoderma colonizes with the plants’ root system and develops a symbiotic relationship with the plant, feeding off the starches and sugars produced by the plant.
 In turn, the plant benefits from the Trichoderma as they exude enzymes and proteins for the plants use.